 Casual In The Mind's Eye

 P1: Climb the small crack to a good hold where the crack ends below the headwall.
-Traverse left about 6-8 feet to another small, thin crack just right of a small maple tree.
-Climb the thin crack (crux) to its intersection with WPDF at the small bulge and larger crack.
+Traverse left about 6-8 feet to another small, thin crack behind a small maple tree.
+Climb the thin crack (crux) using finger locks and jams to the intersection with West Pole Direct Finish at the small roof and much wider crack.
 Finish on WPDF.
-55-60 ft.
+50-55 ft.

 We did this line on 09OCT2011 after having looked at it numerous times.
 Couldn’t find anything about it anywhere.
 After a fairly exhaustive search, Hunt Prothro got back to us saying that he and Howard Doyle did this back in the late 70s or so but that they just never got around to writing it up.
-Years later he returned to it at a time when he had soloed up things such as West Pole and Bring On The Nubiles and WPDF.
+Years later he returned to it at a time when he had soloed up things such as West Pole, Bring On The Nubiles and WPDF.
 He backed off this route and explained that he "...can't see how I thought it was so casual.
 So it might be harder than I remember it being back in the day when we floated up things now lost in the mind's eye alone." - hence the name we gave it and the grade.
+Hunt told us to go ahead and give it a name, write it up and take credit.
+While we appreciate the offer, we know we couldn't just set aside an FA.

 Any other info on this route is quite welcome.